Again. . .

 Surprisingly in the settlement, and in an ironic turn, based on numerous court filings the retired players’ primary obstacle appears to be the lawyer who was designated to represent their interest.

 Many attorneys who actually represent individual class members rather than the class as a whole have filed numerous motions and declarations with the Court seeking relief from the delays deficiencies and denials their clients are facing.
 Chris Seeger has opposed each and every one.
-Here I (Blogger) detail his latest opposition brief in a third-person brief-style rebuttal breakdown.
+Here I detail his latest opposition brief in a third-person brief-style rebuttal breakdown.

 “Co-Lead Class Counsel respectfully submits that the Motion by X1Law, P.A. and Loren & Kean Law (collectively, “X1Law” or “Movants”) on behalf of certain clients for Reconsideration of Their Motion to Determine Proper Administration of Claims Under the Settlement Agreement (ECF No. 8923) should be denied.”

-Blogger respectfully submits that the motion in reference should be thoughfully reconsidered.
+Advocacy for Fairness in Sports respectfully submits that the motion in reference should be thoughfully reconsidered.
 While Movants represent individual clients, implementation of the Settlement as represented to the Class and in accordance to its clearly written terms will be of benefit to all claimants and not merely those represented by X1 Law.

 “The Court made clear when disposing of Movant’s initial motion that ‘movants must follow the proper appeals process.
 Movants’ attempt to circumvent those processes by directly petitioning the Court is improper.’
 ECF No. 8882.”